 Esio Trot by Roald Dahl

 Esio Trot is a love story about two neighbors and a tortoise.
 It’s quirky vintage Dahl and I found it charming.
-I’ll say no more except that it has a happy ending. [chapter book, ages 7 and up]
+I’ll say no more except that it has a happy ending. [middle grade, ages 8 and up]

 5. 4th Grade Action Adventure